"It Felt Like Scoring a Goal": QK on owning her voice in Hip-Hop's Streetball Crossover

-MUMBAI: When music meets movement, it creates more than sound—it creates culture.
-In a powerful crossover of rhythm and sport, rising hip-hop artist QK lent her voice to a streetball project that turned more than just heads.
+MUMBAI: When music meets movement, it creates more than sound it creates culture.
+In a powerful crossover of rhythm and sport, rising hip-hop artist QK lent her voice to NBA India’s “Hoop Nation”, a streetball project created in collaboration with Skechers that turned more than just heads.
 It turned up the volume on stories from the court, the hood, and the heart.

 In a space traditionally dominated by men, QK’s presence brought a fresh, fierce energy.